What is an echocardiogram?

 What can echocardiograms show us?

-The ultrasound images in an echocardiogram provide different kinds of information, including the following:
+The ultrasound images of the heart provide different kinds of information, including the following:

 - Changes in the valves of the heart